ianxmason/AI4Animation/README.md

 <!---
 To Do:

+Currently testing unity and getting an accessing out of bounds error for CP.
+Can try diag or full versions and see if still get the error.
+(Have mostly cleaned up unity)

 Redo the whole demo to be much better add all the necessary files.

 Test all code and add trained parameters for the final model.